ExtremeModerate/archiveimap/README.md

                        month = root.yyyy.sourcename-[01-12] directories
                        day = root.yyyy.mm.sourcename-[01-31] directories
                        to = root.sourcename.{basename of the "to" address}
+                           -If there are multiple To: addresses in the message header, then an attempt is made to identify which of these addresses was used to actually deliver the message by searching the Received: for an email address that matches one of the To: addresses.
+                           -Only the User portion of the email address is used for the folder name, so bob@example.com will be filed into a directory named "bob".
+                           -Folder names are always converted to lowercase from = root.sourcename.{basename of the "from" address}
                        (Not yet implemented)
-                       from = root.sourcename.{basename of the "from" address}
-                       (Not yet implemented)
-                   age: days - minimum age of messages to be archived, default=don't archive
+                   age: days - minimum age of messages to be archived If "0", then don't archive anything =item If "ALL", then archive all messages, regardless of date
                    seen: 0|1 - archive only "seen" messages? default=1
                    ignorebaddates: YES|NO - Delete messages with invalid dates?
 Only valid for "delete" actin default=NO